 Startup and Media Strategies

-Through a career spanning tech and media, I’ve gained deep experience in product and content development, entrepreneurship education, disrupting bias in the workplace, and team management (including distributed teams).
+Through a career spanning tech and media, I’ve gained deep experience in team management (including distributed teams), product and media development, entrepreneurship education, and disrupting bias in the workplace.

-I'm currently Director of Outreach for 18F, a startup within the federal government.
+I'm currently on the executive team for 18F, a startup within the federal government.
 Previously, I was VP of Programs for indie.vc, creating entrepreneurship training and advising startups for an innovative investment program.
 Before that, I was CEO and co-founder of Lean Startup Productions, a successful media startup, and co-author of The Twitter Book, a popular guide.
 I’ve held senior management positions at O’Reilly Media and UBM TechWeb, launching and running profitable media properties, and I’ve held high-level roles with a number of tech startups.
 Earlier, I was a freelance journalist writing regularly for The New York Times, I co-founded a record label with children’s musician Laurie Berkner, and I started Just Food's CSA in NYC program.

 I hold an MBA from UC Berkeley's Haas School of Business and a BA from Rutgers University.
 I split my time between New York and San Francisco.
 Bonus fact: I was the 21st user of Twitter.